On Sunday Poland will not only celebrate its Independence Day, but the 100th anniversary of the country becoming independent again.

 Wroclaw Independence Day Events

 Happy Independence Parade

-The official celebration, the 'Happy Independence Parade', will start on the Rynek from 11am onwards.
+The official celebration, the ‘Happy Independence Parade’, will take place on pl.
+Wolności between 9.30am and 12.30pm.

 As is traditional, families will gather to pay tribute to the heroes of the struggle for independence.
 The event is designed to be joyful, positive and a celebration of Poland’s history.
 Representatives of the province and Wroclaw city, veterans and local schools will take an active part in the event.

 Independence Day Moustache Run

 Starting at the Olympic Stadium at 11am is the Independence day Run.

 The course covers a distance of 10 km, during which the participants will pay their respects to Józef Piłsudski by dawning moustaches.

 Independence Day at Agora Cultural Centre